TimeMachine1994/081925-SvelteTweb/API_DOCUMENTATION.md

-# TributeStream API Documentation
+# Tributestream API Documentation

 ## Overview

-TributeStream provides a comprehensive API for user registration, memorial creation, and funeral director services.
+Tributestream provides a comprehensive API for user registration, memorial creation, and funeral director services.
 All endpoints implement pre-validation for optimal performance and consistent error handling.

 ## Authentication